Deaod/NewCTF/README.md

 #### SpawnMinCycleDistance
 Specifies the number of other spawn points that have to have been used before a given spawn point can be used again.
 Setting it to 0 disables this restriction.

+#### bSpawnExtrapolateMovement
+If enabled, use extrapolated position of remote player for range checks of spawn points.

 ### Interface
 NewCTFInterface contains an add-on for map makers that allows them to provide alternate spawn system settings for a single map.